 Ultimately, it appeared as though the creature was but some kind of dead or singed mammal.
-Indeed, Discovery officially speculated that it was probably a racoon.
+Indeed, Discovery officially speculated that the Montauk Monster was probably a raccoon.

 As for the bindings on its legs, however, one sad theory speculates that the Montauk Monster could have been a pit bull that was forced into a dog fight where it was fatally injured or killed.
 Then, after about two weeks of sizzling in the sun and bloating to unidentifiable proportions, the creature washed ashore Ditch Plains.

 Even Coleman concurred with this explanation.
 In his opinion, the Montauk Monster does not belong alongside the ranks of the Yeti and agrees that it’s likely a raccoon.

 However, the carcass was never examined or tested, and of course, the “dead-raccoon-burned-on-a-raft” theory remains disputed.
 Some remain adamant that the creature was something else entirely.

 Indeed, the isolated tip of Long Island has been home to other alleged paranormal events, such as the Montauk Project, which supposedly launched time travel experiments at the Montauk Air Force Base.

 When Ellen Killoran wrote about the Montauk Monster for the Observer in 2008, an acquaintance told her that Montauk is a place “with a lot of secrets.”

 For reporter Drew Grant, there’s nothing else to do but accept the fact that the legend of the Montauk Monster will live on unsolved.
 “It’s going to be one of those mysteries forever.”